duclongbox/redisServer/README.md

 ## Non-functional Requirements
 - High throughput (e.g., 162,127 requests per second in benchmarks) and low latency.
 - Scalable to handle up to 20,000 concurrent connections.
-- Efficient memory usage with single-threaded design to avoid concurrency overhead.
+- Efficient memory usage with single-threaded design to avoid concurrency overhead (can update to multi-thread).

 ## Functional Complexity
 - Core operations like GET and SET are O(1) time complexity using hash maps.